juntao/arenztopia/content/essential_info.md

 This section explores the political alignment and structure of Arenztopia.

 ### Political Structure
-There is a President, who is voted into place, and who follows a constitution.
-The Vice President is also voted into place and will become the new interim president in wake of the president suddenly resigning or dying.
+There is a president, who is voted into place, and who follows a constitution.
+The vice president is also voted into place and will become the new interim president in wake of the president suddenly resigning or dying.
 There are also 2 judges in the Supreme Court, and two senators.
 The judges function much like the Supreme Court of the USA, handling high-level cases and approving laws.
 The senators propose laws and perform other executive duties.
 Finally, the Executive Branch, consisting of the President, the Vice President, and the advisors, organizes the political ecosystem and keeps things in order, as well as making top-level desicions and passing laws.
 There is also a House of Representatives, which contains one representative from every state and region.
 They represent the state's intentions and propose bills.
-Every term for every position is two months, except for the president, who has a unlimited term.
+Every term for every position is two months, except for the president, who has a four-month term.

 There are two main parties: